tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/week4/2/index.md

   * Push to GitHub
   * Create at least two unit tests for each model
   * Make sure that you can run `rake` successfully to run the tests
-  * Make sure that you can run `rails server` and see the default page in your browser
   * Create the `candidates` controller with `index`, `show`, and `create` actions.
   * Make the index action return a JSON representation of all the candidates.
   * Make the show action return the first candidate.
   * Make the create action create a new candidate (in the database).
 It can have any properties for now.
-  * Make sure that you can access it in your browser
+  * Make sure that you can run `rails server` and access the candidates index page in your browser.
-  * Create
   * Delete `README.rdoc` and make your own (filled in) `README.md`
   * Push to GitHub
   * Create an estimate for the number of hours you expect to need to complete this assignment tomorrow night